What Materials Are My Walls Made Of? - Surewise

 Plastic

 Plastic doesn’t sound like it makes a good exterior wall finish, but plastics used in construction are treated so that they are strong, weather-resistant, flexible, and generally easy to move should you change your mind about where you want to put it.
-Your builder will advise you on how best to use plastic and your insurance company will need the information to determine appropriate cover, as plastic is definitely non-standard construction material.
+Your builder will advise you on how best to use plastic and your insurance company will need the information to determine an appropriate cover, as plastic is definitely a non-standard construction material.